Sens. Coleman and Gonzales Announce Upcoming Legislation at Reentry Cash Program Launch Event

 Denver, CO – August 23, 2023 – Today, Senators James Coleman and Julie Gonzales announced their intention to introduce legislation that would provide more meaningful financial support to people returning from incarceration in Colorado.
 The announcement was made at a launch event hosted by the Center for Employment Opportunities (CEO) – the largest provider of reentry employment services in the nation – for a pilot program helping hundreds of formerly incarcerated Coloradans rebuild their lives.
 Reentry cash provides immediate stability for people returning home after incarceration by offering financial support during the pinnacle point of their transition back into society.

 Currently, people returning from incarceration in Colorado receive $100 in “gate money” as they transition back to their community.
 The reentry cash program, facilitated by CEO in Denver and Colorado Springs, will serve 100 Coloradans with a monthly stipend of $500 for up to six months to support basic daily needs during the critical transition point of reentry.
 This pilot is set out to measure the effectiveness of reentry cash when coupled with program services on employment and public safety.
+The evaluation is being conducted by the Colorado Evaluation and Action Lab at the University of Denver, in partnership with the Colorado Equitable Economic Mobility Initiative (CEEMI), and with support from an Urban Institute WorkRise grant.
 The results of the reentry cash pilot will directly influence the forthcoming bill announced by Sens.
 Coleman and Gonzales and be introduced in the next legislative session.

 “Poverty and incarceration are inextricably linked, largely due to limited housing and work force options,” says Senator James Coleman.
 “Formerly incarcerated individuals need access to resources like reentry cash and workforce training to earn a living wage and stop the poverty to prison pipeline.”